 You know what no one tells you before you have a baby?
 That your favorite undergarments from before will probably not be your favorite after.
 Especially for bras.
 I think many moms have to figure out what style of underwear and bras work best for them after they have had babies.
 I know that the underwear I wore before aren’t comfortable to me now and that my bra size and needs have definitely changed since I gave birth and nursed three babies.
 So two tips for restocking your underwear drawer:

 - Let go of your past bra size and preferred style.
 Those might not work for you anymore.
 You have to try out new sizes and style options to see what works best for you.
 You could either go to a store to try on and be sized (but with baby in tow that’s not that appealing to me).
 I highly recommend ThirdLove.
 They have a fit finder to help you find your fit based on your breast shape and fit issues.
 Then they have a ‘try before you buy’ program where they send you a bra and you can actually try it on and wear it for 30 days.
 If you don’t love it, you send it back and only pay $2.99 for shipping.
 Any returned bras are washed and donated to charity.
 The best part though is that their bras are designed for a better fit, tailored to both size and shape and also come in 1/2 sizes.
 They use memory foam to form to your breast, making them really comfortable.
 And they are also really beautiful.
 I have two and am addicted.
+UPDATE: They now offer nursing bras that are just as comfy and pretty as the regular bras!

 - Revisit your current underwear stock.
 Which styles do you currently find comfortable?
 Hipsters?
 Boy shorts?
 Briefs?
 High waisted briefs?
 Whatever it is, try to stick to that style when you buy yourself new underwear.
 It doesn’t have to be fancy, but it also doesn’t have to be total crap (pun intended).
 I preferred lace thongs pre-babies and now I hate them.
 This is my favorite pair of underwear for comfort, quality, and style.
 And ThirdLove also has underwear (I haven’t tried yet but I’ve heard great things.)